Iran Natural Landscapes

 Blind Fish Cave

-Chalnakhjir Cave is located 8 km northeast of Delijan in the Markazi Province.
-The cave is divided into a main auditorium and several halls.
+Chalnakhjir Cave is located 8 km northeast of Dilijan in the Markazi Province.
+The cave is divided into the main auditorium and several halls.
 So far the local authorities and cave lovers have explored only 4 km of the cave.

 Alamkuh, 4850m high and the second tallest mountain in Iran, is located 20 km southwest of Kelardasht town, in Mazandaran Province.